bmachiel/python-nport/doc/deemb.rst

 ------------

 This module implements a number of de-embedding methods.
-Each de-embedding method is implemented as a subclass of :class:`nport.deemb.Deembedder`.
+Each de-embedding method is implemented as a subclass of :class:`Deembedder`.
 Currently, only a few de-embedding methods are included with :mod:`nport` (see :ref:`de-embedding_methods` below).

 Usage